comcomist/Qdolphin/README.md

 **Welcome to the Qdolphin project**: Qdolphin is a qml browser for surfing cleverly in our world by using only one app, while having full separation between the demands for use of your resources coming from the local or remotely (by some algorithms running from the outside while serving the others), where its Web browser is only in a non root branch of the tree of apps it runs and it includes the encryption feature of [3fish1kbit](https://en.wikipedia.org/wiki/Threefish) in [ctr mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)) by [contextaul](https://github.com/comcomist/lppp---Located-Password-Protected-Protocol) [kdf2 key](https://en.wikipedia.org/wiki/Argon2) (hashing the password together with the path to get the key of a file), while producing 4k files - each is locked by different strong 128 bytes key, for strensening the human passcode, being the weakest ring of any security chain.

+**Why privacy is important?** Without privacy there is no safe place for personality growth requiring natural learning and healing and hence such lack of privacy causes reduction in relationships and growth in hostility between groups defined by any kind of identity politics!

 **The concept** is simple:  While starting from the client and not the server, when you develop for the users you care for, encrypt first in the user's devices and separate the resuosers demands coming from local or the remote.

 **The client oriented development of the Qdolphin:** The Qdolphin development is of its core and its plugins in form of lib/classes.